Got a PS5 for the Holidays but not sure what games you can play?

 The new next-gen console itself is pretty expensive so some aren't able to dish out money for new games.

-Here are five of the best free games you can get on the PS5 right now.
+Here are the best free PS5 games.

 Free PS5 Games